 📍 79-81 Gloucester Road, Bristol, BS7 8AS

-Who said that you can’t have fun whilst budgeting?
-Bristol’s own Chance & Counters is a great way to unwind with friends for cheap, thanks to their gaming fees starting from just £2 per person.
+Who said that you can’t have fun while sticking to a budget?
+Bristol’s own Chance & Counters is a brilliant way to unwind with friends for cheap, with gaming fees starting from just a couple of quid.

-With over 500 board games for you to choose from and plenty of friendly staff on hand to help teach you the rules, the most difficult part of your time at this board game café will be deciding on which game to play.
-Oh, and trying to resist the delicious food and drinks menu.
+With over 700 board games for you to choose from and plenty of friendly staff on hand to walk you through the rules, the most difficult part of your time at this board game café will be deciding on which game to play.
+Well, that and trying to resist their incredible smash burgers and craft beers.

 Caught the board game bug?
-Head on over to Playground Café in Bristol’s city centre for similar vibes.
+Head on over to Playground Coffee House in Bristol’s city centre for similar vibes.

 2. Bristol Museum & Art Gallery 🖼️